notDroid/unity-rl/README.md

 ### **Python Environment**:

 First of all conda is required (something weird about grpcio) so make sure its properly setup.
+Then run these at project root:

 ```
 # Create conda environment